 What is Kurta?

 Traditionally, kurtas are made of cotton or silk.
-It may be worn simply or with embroidered embellishment like chikan.
+It may be worn or with embroidered embellishments like chikan.

 A classic kurta’s front and back are formed of rectangular pieces.
-And its sides seam are held exposed just at foot, up to varying lengths, to allow for movement.
+And its side seam is held exposed just at the foot, up to varying lengths, to allow for movement.

 A traditional kurta has sleeves that fall to the palm without constriction and ends that are sewn but not locked.
 It can be worn both by women and men; it is customarily collarless.

 But while standing collars are becoming more popular.
-And it can be known to wear over ordinary pajamas, loose salwar, churidars, or less customarily over jeans.
+And it can be known to wear over ordinary pyjamas, loose salwar, churidars, or less customarily over jeans.

-Summer kurtas are often made of light silk or cotton textiles, and winter kurtas are manufactured of heavier fabric.
-Including such wool or “Khadi silk,” a heavy, rough, handspun and woven silk.
+Summer kurtas are made of light silk or cotton textiles.
+Winter kurtas are manufactured of heavier fabric, including wool or “Khadi silk,” heavy, rough, handspun and woven silk.

-That may be blended with other fibers.
-Linen, or a linen-cotton blend, is a popular fabric for kurta pajamas in both different seasons.
+That may be blended with other fibres.
+Linen, or a linen-cotton blend, is a popular kurta pyjama fabric in both seasons.

 What is Kurtis?